David Grissom

 David Grissom is an American guitarist who has played and toured with several of America's leading bands and recording artists.
-He is best known for his work with John Mellencamp.
+He is best known for his work with Joe Ely and John Mellencamp.
 He has released four solo albums: Loud Music, 10,000 Feet, Way Down Deep, and How It Feels to Fly.
 Grissom uses a PRS guitar and has for most of his career.

 Career

 While still recording with Joe Ely, Grissom joined the John Mellencamp Band.
 Following Mellencamp, he played briefly with Will and the Kill, then went on to form the critically acclaimed Storyville with Malford Milligan (vocals), David Lee Holt (guitar), Tommy Shannon (bass) and Chris Layton (drums).
 Grissom has since toured with the Allman Brothers and the Dixie Chicks.
-On May 19, 2007, at a free concert titled "The Road To Austin", Bobby Whitlock performed his electric arrangements of Layla and Why Does Love Got To Be So Sad with dueling guitars courtesy of David Grissom and Eric Johnson.
+On May 19, 2007, at a free concert titled "The Road To Austin", Bobby Whitlock performed his electric arrangements of "Layla" and "Why Does Love Got To Be So Sad" with dueling guitars courtesy of David Grissom and Eric Johnson.
 Grissom released his first solo album Loud Music in 2007.
 He has also recorded sessions, played and toured with a number of other American recording artists, including Buddy Guy, Chris Isaak, Sarah Hickman and Bob Dylan.
-David Grissom recorded his album "Two Thousand Miles" with Owen Temple.
-In 2009 Grissom released his second solo album "10,000 Feet", which featured 11 new songs plus an acoustic version of "Good Day For The Blues", which was originally recorded by Storyville.
+David Grissom was featured on Owen Temple's 2008 album Two Thousand Miles.
+In 2009 Grissom released his second solo album 10,000 Feet, which featured 11 new songs plus an acoustic version of "Good Day For The Blues," which was originally recorded by Storyville.